shopsys/monorepo-tools/UPGRADE.md

 ### [shopsys/framework]
 - for [product search via Elasticsearch](/docs/introduction/product-search-via-elasticsearch.md), you'll have to:
-    - check changes in the `docker-compose.yml` template you used and replicate them, there is a new container with Elasticsearch
+    - check changes in the [`docker-compose.yml`](https://github.com/shopsys/shopsys/blob/v7.0.0-alpha5/docker/conf) template you used and replicate them, there is a new container with Elasticsearch
+        - *since `docker-compose.yml` is not versioned, apply changes also in your `docker-compose.yml.dist` templates so it is easier to upgrade for your team members or for server upgrade*
+    - since the fully installed and ready [Microservice Product Search](https://github.com/shopsys/microservice-product-search) is a necessary condition for the Shopsys Framework to run, the installation procedure of this microservice is a part of Shopsys Framework [installation guide](https://github.com/shopsys/shopsys/blob/v7.0.0-alpha5/docs/installation/installation-using-docker-application-setup.md)
+        - alternately you can use [docker microservice image](https://github.com/shopsys/demoshop/blob/4946be4111d7fae4d7497921f9a4ec9aed24db42/docker/conf/docker-compose.yml.dist#L104-L110) that require no installation
     - run `docker-compose up -d`
     - update composer dependencies `composer update`
     - create Elasticsearch indexes by running `php phing elasticsearch-indexes-create`
     - export products into Elasticsearch by `php phing elasticsearch-products-export`
-- since the fully installed and ready [Microservice Product Search](https://github.com/shopsys/microservice-product-search) is a necessary condition for the Shopsys Framework to run, the installation procedure of this microservice is a part of Shopsys Framework [installation guide](/docs/installation/installation-using-docker-application-setup.md)
+- `ProductFormType` [is extensible now #375](https://github.com/shopsys/shopsys/pull/375).
+If you extended the product form, you have to:
+    - move form parts into right subsections, eg. [this change on demoshop](https://github.com/shopsys/demoshop/commit/62ae3dd3f2880f4c0d2a5ec33747c3f2f8448f41)
+    - if you don't have custom rendering, remove your template for form
+    - if you have custom rendering, change rendering of these parts as they are now in subsections
+    - as the form changed structure, you have to also fix tests. see [this change on demoshop](https://github.com/shopsys/demoshop/commit/62ae3dd3f2880f4c0d2a5ec33747c3f2f8448f41)
+        - form fields changed names and also ids

 #### PostgreSQL upgrade:
 We decided to move onto a newer version of PostgreSQL.